BREAKING NEWS

 Davis was last seen alive on Feb.
 25, 2021, according to the report.
 She dropped her son off at school and said she was going to Mack’s house to pick up some belongings.
 The two had dated but were broken up.
 She was never seen alive again.

-That sparked a hunt for her and Mack.
+That sparked a hunt for both her and Mack.

-Her body was found weeks later, on March 14, in the trunk of a car at an apartment complex in Columbus, Ohio, according to the Mansfield News Journal.
-She died from blunt force trauma and also had a broken neck.
+Davis' body was found weeks later, on March 14, in the trunk of a car at an apartment complex in Columbus, Ohio, according to the Mansfield News Journal.
+She died from blunt force trauma, and she also suffered a broken neck.

 Mack was then arrested in the case.